kristianmandrup/typescript-ast-processor/Readme.md

 The collectors should have access to a shared object, like a datastore in a typical frontend app.
 You could use any of the same patterns (`redux` or anything similar comes to mind...).

+We haven't done any work yet on collectors...
+Feel free to chip in with your ideas and contributions!

 ## Instrumentor

 When the visitation of the AST is complete and all data has been collected, the collected state should be sent to an Instrumentor instance to instrument changes or actions to be taken in response.
 This could be acting on the code or AST directly or even calling micro services to offload the responsibility!

+Currently we have included a little "wizardry" from `TypeWiz`.

 ### Replacer

-A `Replacer` (like in `TypeWiz`) can be used to replace code in a source file directly in response to the instrumentation.
+A `Replacer` (as in `TypeWiz`) can be used to replace code in a source file directly in response to the instrumentation.

 ## ESLint traverser